Find Affordable College Courses

 This translates to an average monthly loan payment of $442, based on a 10-year repayment plan.

-With a ranking of #11, University of Southern Maine did quite well on this year’s most popular schools for allied health professions students working on their bachelor’s degree.
-University of Southern Maine is a moderately-sized public school located in the city of Portland.
+University of Southern Maine did quite well in this year’s ranking of the most popular places for allied health professions students to get a bachelor’s degree.
+It came in at #11 on the list.
+University of Southern Maine is a moderately-sized public school located in the small city of Portland.

 About 82% of the students majoring in allied health at the school are women while 18% are male.